jrihon/thesis/chapters/00_chapter/00_section_03.typ

 ===== Spherical harmonics
 This specific volume in space in which the electron will likely appear in, is tightly linked with the amount of energy the electron holds.
 As mentioned and illustrated through @fig-zeeman, the quantity of energy they carry lies in a discrete spectrum.
 For convenience sake, we convert the current equations from a Cartesian system ($x, y, z$) to a spherical system ($r, theta, phi$) to simplify the calculations in the following equations.

 To represent the probable volume in which these electrons can appear in, we make use of a concept called _spherical harmonics_.
-This constitutes a set of orthonormal functions in with which we can represent the probability of finding an electron.
-Through a transformation of the coordinate system, we get @eq-spherharmonics.
+This constitutes a set of orthonormal functions with which we can represent the probability of finding an electron.
+Through a transformation of the coordinate system, we get the general form of approximating electron positioning (@eq-spherharmonics).
 $
 Psi (x, y ,z) => Psi (r, theta, phi) = overbrace(
 R_(n, l) (r), "Radial component"
 )
-+
 underbrace(
 Y_(l, m_l) (theta, phi), "Angular component"
 )
 $<eq-spherharmonics>
 The radial component is further determined by dependence of the nucleic charge of the atom.
 This means that we can explain why the electrons behave slightly different for particular element we want to describe.
 The radial component influences the spectra - like those in @fig-zeeman A. - by shifting the wavelength at which absorption and emission happens.
 The angular component actually describes the spherical harmonics part.
+This latter component expands into a set of _Legendre polynomials_.
 #figure(
   image("./figures/orbitals/orbitals-3d.svg", width: 100%),
   caption: [